What is Net Metering and How Does It Work?

 No, net metering for solar energy will not result in a paycheck.
 Instead, you’ll receive energy credits on your billing statement, which you can apply toward your future electricity consumption.

-The more electricity you contribute to the grid, the more net metering credits you’ll accumulate.
+The more electricity you contribute to the grid, the more NEM credits you’ll accumulate.
 Consequently, you can achieve more significant savings on your utility bill.
 However, it’s essential to understand that earning net metering credits differs from receiving payment for the electricity you generate.